 For over a century, University of California Los Angeles (UCLA) Extension has prepared students to lead better lives through education.
 Whether you’re looking to switch careers or further your existing construction career, UCLA Extension’s certificate in Construction Management can help you achieve your goals.
 We chose UCLA’s certificate in Construction Management program as the best certificate due to its reputation, quality of instruction, and positive impact on graduates.

 The certificate program provides students with an up-to-date look at the construction industry and construction management.
-Students must take four core courses in the fundamentals of construction management, construction technology, planning, and estimating, as well as four electives of their choice.
+Students must take four core courses in the fundamentals of construction management, construction materials and building systems, planning, and estimating, as well as four electives of their choice.
 The program is also designed to prepare students for the state exam to become a licensed contractor.
-Coursework can be completed online or in person at the Westwood and Downtown Los Angeles campuses, and is led by Dan McAuliffe.
+Coursework can be completed online or in person, and is led by Dan McAuliffe.
 Dan was a recipient of a 2019 Distinguished Instructor Award for his positive contributions to the construction management certificate program.